Average student loan debt for doctors in 2023

 Importance of Comparing Interest Rates:

-When considering medical school loans, comparing interest rates from multiple lenders is vital before deciding.
+When considering medical school loans, comparing multiple lenders’ interest rates is vital.
 This allows you to find the most favourable terms and save thousands of dollars over repayment.

 Maximizing Savings: